B2B

 Competitor Pricing

 Conducting market research and understanding customer sentiments about competitor pricing helps improve your own strategies.
+Competitor pricing is useful context, but it should not be the only input into your pricing strategy.

 You can use surveys or forums to check if clients are happy with the type of pricing available in the market.
 This data also gives you insights into improving your pricing structure to meet customer demands.